 - 1. The Planning Commission shall have the right to approve or disapprove any point of ingress or egress to any lot, tract, parcel or development from any street or highway. - 2.
 The Planning Commission may require the subdivider to provide ingress and egress to a particular lot or tract through the remainder of his property or other properties over which he has control. - 3.
-In approving ingress or egress from any State highway, the Commission can only approve those access points that are not in conflict with safety standards of the State Highway Administration or with the right-of-way or through highway line of a limited or denied access highway. - 4.
-Where a proposed commercial, industrial, or residential subdivision involves frontage on an expressway, freeway, major arterial or a minor arterial, highway or street, the street layout should provide vehicular access to such subdivision by one of the following means: - (a) A parallel street, supplying frontage for lots backing onto the street or highway; or providing the approach for vehicles to a development. - (b) A series of cul-de-sacs or short loops entered from and planned at right angles to the major highway.
-Cul-de-sacs or short loop streets may not be established within seven hundred fifty (750) feet of existing or proposed streets, reserve strips, common driveways, right-of-way stubs or other cul-de-sacs or short loop streets.

-- (c) An Access drive, separated by a planting strip from the highway to which vehicular access from the drive is provided at points suitably spaced. - (d) A reserve strip of fifty (50) feet in width may be used to provide vehicular access to no more than two (2) lots (not including original parcel).
+In approving ingress or egress from any State highway, the Commission shall solicit the technical assistance and opinion of the State Highway Administration and may only approve those access points that are not in conflict with State Highway Administration policies and procedures. - 4.
+Where a proposed commercial, industrial, or residential major subdivision involves frontage on an expressway, freeway, major arterial or a minor arterial, highway or street, the street layout shall provide vehicular access to such subdivision by one of the following means: - (a) A parallel street, supplying frontage for lots backing onto the street or highway; or providing the approach for vehicles to a development. - (b) A series of cul-de-sacs or short loops entered from and planned at right angles to the major highway.
+Cul-de-sacs or short loop streets may not be established within seven hundred fifty (750) feet of existing or proposed streets, reserve strips, common driveways, right-of-way stubs or other cul-de-sacs or short loop streets. - (c) An access drive, separated by a planting strip from the highway to which vehicular access from the drive is provided at points suitably spaced. - (d) A reserve strip of fifty (50) feet in width may be used to provide vehicular access to no more than two (2) lots (not including original parcel).
 Reserve strips may not be established within seven hundred fifty (750) feet of existing or proposed streets, common driveways, right-of-way stubs or other reserve strips.
 Access to the lots shall be solely by means of the reserve strips.
-Before a third lot (not including the original parcel) may be approved for access from the reserve strip, the reserve strip shall be designed and constructed according to public road standards contained in the Road Code and dedicated to public use. - (e) Common driveways should be utilized where possible. - (f) Where any of the aforementioned arrangements are used, the statement "Vehicular egress and ingress restricted" shall be shown with limits on the final subdivision plat, or other means should prevent residential, commercial, or industrial driveways from having direct access to freeways, expressways, major arterial and minor arterial highways and streets. - 5.
+Before a third lot (not including the original parcel) may be approved for access from the reserve strip, the reserve strip shall be designed and constructed according to public road standards contained in the Road Code and dedicated to public use. - (e) Common driveways should be utilized where possible. - (f) Where any of the aforementioned arrangements are used, the statement "Vehicular egress and ingress restricted" shall be shown and the area of said restriction delineated on the final subdivision plat. - 5.
 Where a proposed development is planned to utilize more than two panhandle lots on the original parcel, the approving authority may, at its discretion, require alternative means of access in the form of a road constructed to an appropriate county standard when it would lead to a more harmonious design, a better utilization of the land, or the elimination of safety hazards.
 The approving authority may disapprove any proposed division of land when it finds that due to topography, drainage, entrance locations, pattern of adjacent development, or design, that the resulting lot would impair the orderly growth and division of the remainder of the property or any adjacent property.